Updated April 15

-On March 24, health officials announced that starting April 1, all Californians ages 50 and older will be eligible for vaccines, and that all Californians ages 16 and older will be eligible April 15.
+On March 24, health officials announced that starting April 1, all Californians ages 50 and older would be eligible for vaccines, and that all Californians ages 16 and older would be eligible April 15.

 Each county is making their own decisions on who to vaccinate and whether to factor in what county someone lives in — there is no statewide guidance on this.
 In Sacramento County, people are being offered the vaccine based on where they work, or where they are a patient.
 So for example, if you live in Yolo County but you work or are a resident at a Sacramento County long-term care facility, you can still get vaccinated in Sacramento.